Leader Website Resources

 - Understanding brain injury

-- Providing an atmosphere where positive and negative views can be expressed without being judged or labeled
+- Ability to express both positive and negative views without being judged or labeled

 - For all types of brain injury

 - For stroke survivors specifically